 - Monitoring cash flows and annual company budget

 Due to its more simple duties, a bookkeeper requires fewer qualifications than an accountant.
-However, it doesn’t mean that anybody can perform bookkeeping works.
+However, it doesn’t mean that anybody can perform bookkeeping work.
 If you seek a bookkeeper for your business, make sure to look for these traits:

 - Close attention to details because even the smallest transaction matters